 '''

-public Main(WOContext context) {
+public Main(WOContext context) { super(context); currentGuest

-super(context);

-currentGuest = new Guest();
+= new Guest(); }

-}

 '''

-The first statement calls the constructor of Main's superclass (which is com.webobjects.appserver.W0Component).
-The second statement allocates a new empty Guest object and calls Guest's constructor to initialize its instance variables.
+The first statement calls the constructor of Main's superclass (which is com.webobjects.appserver.WOComponent).
+The second statement allocates a new empty Guest

+- 4. Save Main.java.

+- 5. Save main.wo in WebObjects Builder.

-- 4. Save Main.java. - 5.
-Build and run your application.
+- 6. Build and run your application.